East Rockingham Resource Recovery Facility, Western Australia

-The project is supported by a $18m grant from ARENA and $57.5m subordinated debt from the Clean Energy Finance Corporation, alongside a mix of Australian and international lenders.
-Equity investors include John Laing, Masdar, HZI and ACCIONA.
+The project is supported by a $18m grant from the Australian Renewable Energy Agency (ARENA) and $57.5m subordinated debt from the Clean Energy Finance Corporation (CEFC), alongside a mix of Australian and international lenders.
+Equity investors include John Laing, Masdar, Hitachi Zosen Innova (HZI) and ACCIONA.

 Construction of the facility commenced in early 2020 with full operation expected by the end of 2022.

-SUEZ’s role in the facility is as the waste management partner, extending over multiple aspects of the project, including operations and maintenance of the facility as well as long term waste supply.
+Veolia’s role in the facility is as the waste management partner and extends over multiple aspects of the project, including operations and maintenance of the facility, in addition to long-term waste supply.

-- Waste supply – SUEZ will supply post-recycling residuals that would otherwise go to landfill.
+- Waste supply – Veolia will supply post-recycling residuals that would otherwise go to landfill.

-- Operations and maintenance – SUEZ will lead the delivery of operations and maintenance services for a 20-year term in partnership with Hitachi Zosen Inova (HZI).
+- Operations and maintenance – Veolia will lead the delivery of operations and maintenance services for a 20-year term in partnership with Hitachi Zosen Inova (HZI).

-- Disposal services – SUEZ will provide best-practice disposal services for fly ash residue and non-processible waste at its North Bannister Resource Recovery Facility.
+- Disposal services – Veolia will provide best-practice disposal services for fly ash residue and non-processible waste at its North Bannister Resource Recovery Facility.

-- Power offtake – SUEZ will purchase reliable renewable electricity generated by the project for its operational requirements across its business in the Perth area.
+- Power offtake – Veolia will purchase reliable renewable electricity generated by the project for its operational requirements across its business in the Perth area.